The loft is a unique and unusual environment

 can remove any moist air, and that is why the LoftZone StoreFloor product is designed to provide this air gap.
 Homeowners and buildings professionals are warned not to use solutions that do not provide this.

 Extremes of Temperature

-UK lofts commonly reach freezing temperatures in winter and over 40degC in a hot summer.
+UK lofts commonly reach freezing temperatures in winter and over 40C (or 100F) in a hot summer.
 These wide temperature swings mean any construction in a loft must be designed to safely cope.

 LoftZone StoreFloor has been rigourously tested in extreme temperature swing cycles and is the only raised floor on the market that is specifically designed with these conditions in mind.
 Many plastics will degrade quickly in these conditions, but the